chienh0/image_editor/README.md

 The picture you loaded in above is represented the same way in the `pixel_data` list, but it's a much longer list, so it's harder to just look at it and immediately understand each value.

 ### Available Filters
+The program offers several filters that you can use to modify the image, including:
+  * Remove Red/Green/Blue color
+  * Invert Red/Green/Blue color
+  * Grayscale conversion
+  * Horizontal/vertical flip

 <p float='left'>
   <img src='/examples/chicken_original.png' width='300' />
 </p>